 If your capsule contains passwords, PINs, financial account credentials, or other sensitive data, enable Privacy Shield.
 Here's what it does:

-- Your files are encrypted with a Viewing Key that is shown to you once and never stored on SealedFor's servers.
+- Your files are protected by a Viewing Key that is shown to you once and never stored on SealedFor's servers.

 - Even if SealedFor's entire infrastructure were breached, your data would be unreadable.